kimchitsigai/Articles-and-Tutorials/Dropbox_install_ubuntu.md

 	cd ~ && wget -O - "https://www.dropbox.com/download?plat=lnx.x86_64" | tar xzf -

-## Sync Ubuntu Server with Your Dropbox Account
+## Sync Files on Your VPS with Your Dropbox Account

 Next, run the Dropbox daemon from the newly created <code>.dropbox-dist</code> folder, by executing:

 	~/.dropbox-dist/dropboxd

-If you are running Dropbox on your server for the first time, you will be asked to copy and paste a link in a web browser to create a new account or add your server to an existing account.
+You will be asked to copy and paste a link in a web browser to create a new account or add your VPS to an existing account.
 The instructions will look something like:

 	This client is not linked to any account...
 	Please visit https://www.dropbox.com/cli_link?host_id=36186kw8r2u75w4m6z47387vnp8y67xo to link this machine.

-This process issues a token for Dropbox to use, so you don't have to store your Dropbox password directly on your VPS.
+This process issues a token for Dropbox to use, so that you won't have to store your Dropbox password directly on your VPS.
 Now, copy &amp; paste the link to any web browser, on any computer &ndash; the effect of which will link your cloud server to your Dropbox account.
 If successful, the following message will be displayed:

 	Client successfully linked, Welcome [Your_Name]!